tulane-cmps6610-fall-2025/problem-set-03-abbyortego/answers.md

 ### Part II
-- **2a.** I was having some issues with getting the below latex to render on github (even though it rendered fine in my VS Code extension), so I have an alternative beneath it that doesn't use latex.
+I was having some issues with getting the below latex for this part to render on github (even though they rendered fine in my VS Code extension), so I have an alternative beneath them that doesn't use latex.

+- **2a.**
 $\texttt{dedup A} =\\
 \texttt{let}\\
 \texttt{iterate}(f, x, a)=